 College of Arts and Sciences students participated in the Summer Scholars program in 2018-2019.

 College of Arts and Sciences students studied abroad in 2018-2019.

 College of Arts and Sciences students are completing internships.

 College of Arts and Sciences students who are pursuing dual majors.

-Saint Joseph’s has a wide variety of majors and minors, graduate programs, degree completion and certificate programs.
-Here, you can choose a traditional academic path, or you can combine majors across schools, explore stackable options or enroll in a dual-degree program.
+Saint Joseph’s College of Arts and Sciences has a wide variety of majors and minors, graduate programs, degree completion and certificate programs.
+You can even combine majors within or across the schools, explore stackable options or enroll in a dual-degree program.

 The College of Arts and Sciences prepares students to be engaged in the world around them as problem solvers working toward a larger purpose.
 Our undergraduate majors and minors, graduate programs, and emphasis on interdisciplinary study, experiential learning, creativity and innovation offer opportunities for every student.

 The faculty in the College of Arts and Sciences bring their experiences from the disciplines of natural sciences, humanities, social sciences and many more to our students.